 Benefits of Digital X-Rays

 As mentioned, digital x-rays produce significantly less radiation than their traditional counterpart.
 In fact, digital radiology emits 90% less radiation!
 Plus, digital x-rays can be taken much quicker than older forms.
 Instead of utilizing film that had to be processed in a dark room, digital x-rays utilize a small electronic sensor to take pictures of the teeth and mouth.
 With this, Dr. Downey can review the x-rays with the patient during their appointment.
-The new technology also provides quality images, allowing Dr. Downey to diagnose any issues easier.
+The technology also provides quality images, allowing Dr. Downey to diagnose any issues easier.

 On top of the ease of taking x-rays and the quality images it provides, digital radiology can be used for a variety of dental treatments, such as dental implant procedures, root canal therapy, and TMJ disorder diagnosis.
 Fast and safe, digital x-rays are one of the greatest recent improvements in dental technology—and you can take advantage right here in Las Vegas with Dr. Downey!